amitx2209/electricity-load-forecasting/README.md

 ---

+## 🤝 Community & Contributions

+This project follows standard GitHub community guidelines to ensure a respectful and collaborative environment.

+• A Code of Conduct defines expected behavior for all participants
+• Contribution guidelines are provided for structured improvements
+• Security issues can be reported responsibly
+• Issue templates are available for bug reports and feature requests

+Contributions that improve code quality, documentation, or usability are welcome.

+---

 ## ✅ Conclusion

 This project demonstrates the effective application of machine learning techniques for electricity load forecasting.
-By comparing multiple regression models and deploying the best-performing model through a web application, the project highlights the practical relevance of machine learning in energy demand prediction and power management systems.
+By comparing multiple regression models and deploying the best-performing models through a web application, the project highlights the practical relevance of machine learning in energy demand prediction and power management systems.